A Rank-Based Sequential Test of Independence: Rank-based tests

 \subsection{An impossibility result}

-We begin with the result that there only exist trivial test martingales for the null hypothesis of independence adapted to the filtration $\sigma(X_i, Y_i, i = 1, \dots,n)$, $n \in \mathbb{N}$.
-The proof of this theorem, as well as the proofs of all other theoretical results, can be found in Appendix \ref{sec:proofs}.
+We begin with the result that any non-negative $(\mathcal{F}_n)_{n\in\mathbb{N}}$-supermartingale for $H_0$ almost surely has non-increasing paths.
+The proof of this theorem, as well as all other proofs, can be found in Appendix \ref{sec:proofs}.